 - Keys are not case-sensitive.
-A key must be 1 to 64 characters in length and cannot start with aliyun, http://, and https://.
+A key must be 1 to 64 characters in length, and cannot start with aliyun, http://, or https://.

-- Click Next:Master Configurations , and then configure master nodes.
+- Click Next:Master Configurations to configure master nodes.

 - Click Next:Worker Configurations to configure worker nodes.

 - If you select Create Instance, you must set the parameters that are listed in the following table.

-If you choose to use a key pair, click create a key pair to create a key pair in the ECS console.
+- create a key pair: Create an SSH key pair if no SSH key pair is available.
 For more information about how to create an SSH key pair, see Create an SSH key pair.
-After the key pair is created, set it as the credential to log on to the cluster.
+After the key pair is created, set it as the credential that is used to log on to the ACK cluster.

 - Confirm Password: Enter the password again.

-- If you select Add Existing Instance, make sure that you have created ECS instances in the specified region.
-Then, configure Operating System, Logon Type, and Key Pair based on the preceding settings.
+- If you select Add Existing Instance, you must select ECS instances that are deployed in the region where the cluster is deployed.
+Then, set Operating System, Logon Type, and Key Pair based on the preceding settings.

 - If you select Create Instance, you must set the parameters that are listed in the following table.

-- The IP substring length specifies the number of digits at the end of the returned node IP address.
+- The IP substring length specifies the number of digits to be truncated from the end of the returned node IP address.
 Valid values: 5 to 12.

-- static: This policy allows pods with certain resource characteristics to be granted with enhanced CPU affinity and exclusivity on the node.
+- static: This policy allows pods with specific resource characteristics on the node to be granted with enhanced CPU affinity and exclusivity.

-Taints Add taints to worker nodes in the cluster.
+Add taints to worker nodes in the ACK cluster.